psychokadse/dotfiles/README.md

    ```sh
    chsh -s /usr/bin/zsh
    ```
-9. Remove any files that cause a conflict when stow is run.
-They'll be replaced by symlinks into `.dotfiles`.
+9. Run `xdg-user-dirs-update` to create the standard XDG desktop directories below your home directory.
+This won't overwrite any existing files.
 10. Create the required directory structure in your home directory to ensure the symlinks are created correctly:
       ```sh
       mkdir -p ~/{.ssh,.config/xfce4}
       ```
+11. Remove any files that cause a conflict when stow is run.
+They'll be replaced by symlinks into `.dotfiles`.
-11. Create symlinks from your home directory to the repository:
+12. Create symlinks from your home directory to the repository:
     ```sh
     stow -d ~/.dotfiles .
     ```
-12. Open `nvim` to install https://github.com/folke/lazy.nvim and the plugins in the plugin specification. `.config/nvim/init.lua` should source `.config/nvim/lua/psychokadse/lazy.lua` automatically, which installs lazy.nvim using `git clone` if it isn't present.
+13. Open `nvim` to install https://github.com/folke/lazy.nvim and the plugins in the plugin specification. `.config/nvim/init.lua` should source `.config/nvim/lua/psychokadse/lazy.lua` automatically, which installs lazy.nvim using `git clone` if it isn't present.
-13. Recursively copy (using prompts to avoid accidental overwrites) the global configuration files under `~/.dotfiles/global/etc` and `~/.dotfiles/global/usr` into `/etc` and `/usr` respectively:
+14. Recursively copy (using prompts to avoid accidental overwrites) the global configuration files under `~/.dotfiles/global/etc` and `~/.dotfiles/global/usr` into `/etc` and `/usr` respectively:
     ```sh
     sudo cp -ir ~/.dotfiles/global/{etc,usr} /
     ```
-14. Finally, the included wallpapers have to be made accessible system-wide:
+15. Finally, the included wallpapers have to be made accessible system-wide:
     ```sh
     sudo cp -r ~/Pictures/wallpapers /usr/share/wallpapers
     ```